Community Health Worker Certificate

 Certificate price: $5,950

-Courses can be taken individually, but you must complete all eight courses to receive the Community Health Worker Certificate.
+You must complete all eight courses to receive the Community Health Worker Certificate.
 Courses are offered each semester.
 All courses are taught on Minneapolis College’s downtown Minneapolis campus.

 - The Community Health Worker Role: Advocacy and Outreach - This course focuses on the role of the community health worker's personal safety, self-care, personal wellness, and the promotion of health and/or disease prevention of clients.